 This virtual team building exercise is an opportunity for everyone to channel their inner Sherlock Holmes.
 The game facilitator can build the context by creating a persona and leaving behind clues.
 Split the group into teams to examine these clues and solve the mystery within the set time limit.

 I don’t mean to jest, but what’s life without a little zest?
 If you thought balancing a lemon on a spoon is something you can do only if you’re at a park or picnic, think again!
 Keep the camera on and have everyone go to the end of their respective rooms with the lemon in place.
 You can make it funnier by playing music and challenging contestants to dance their way to the finish line, which is their work desk.
 Whoever makes it back to their seat without dropping the lemon wins!

 Teachers can turn coding into a game for their students.
 Create levels and award points for every command they execute correctly.
 They can progress till the end to unlock a certificate.
 There’s another way to play this which doesn’t involve coding.
 You can create a puzzle or trivia board and split up the group into teams.
 Whichever team cracks the code first is the winning team!

 Escape rooms come under remote adventures, and involve everyone being locked in themed rooms with hidden clues.
 There will be a set of instructions for where to find the clues and how to use them to move forward.
 Virtually, escape rooms can be conducted on zoom in breakout rooms and the host will let out the team that’s closest to finding and solving all clues.

-The themes include trapped in an elevator, ancient castle or a haunted mansion.
-You can login to Zoom, receive instructions from the meeting facilitator or Host and use the live feed and dashboard as you go along.
+The themes include trapped in an elevator, an ancient castle or a haunted mansion.
+You can log in to Zoom, receive instructions from the meeting facilitator or Host and use the live feed and dashboard as you go along.
 Points will be deducted for the team that seeks hints.

 1.8 100 Point Challenge